OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ### Update resources in the manifest

-The code above references labels, tooltips, and URLs that you need to define before the manifest will be valid.
+The previous code references labels, tooltips, and URLs that you need to define before the manifest will be valid.
 Specify this information by making the following changes in the `Resources` section of the manifest.

 1. Add the following element as a child of the `bt:Urls` element: